SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

    * Rework heal
 * Might split into two final classes: heal-focused and buff-focused
 * Maybe add a debuff/degen class?
+* Maybe a support/minion class that has a healing minion

 ### Maybe a support/minion class that creates healing minions?
 * Maybe have a skill to attach them to players/recall them back?